Indira Gandhi – First Female Prime Minister Of India

 The Congress Party had divided into two factions.
 The older members rallied around conservative Morarji Desai, while the younger, more radical members supported Gandhi.
 She won a resounding victory in the March 1971 elections.

-The biggest achievement of Indira Gandhi after the 1971 election came in December 1971 with India’s decisive victory over Pakistan in the liberation war, that led to the formation of independent Bangladesh.
+The biggest achievement of Indira Gandhi after the 1971 election came in December 1971 with India’s decisive victory over Pakistan in the liberation war, which led to the formation of independent Bangladesh.

 In 1973, the London Sunday Times hailed Indira Gandhi as “The Most Powerful Woman in the World.”
 That same year, she launched Project Tiger, an effort to save the animal and preserve its habitat.
 “The tiger’s future is our future,” she said.